DavidVujic/python-polylith-docs/docs/videos.md

 ## Videos
 - Python with the Polylith Architecture - [an overview](https://youtu.be/3w2ffHZb6gc) (about 15 minutes)
 - Python Poetry Polylith Plugin - [the tooling support & commands](https://youtu.be/AdKpTP9pjHI) (about 13 minutes)
+- The Developer Experience - [developing a Dad Joke Service with Polylith](https://youtu.be/oG4OFEer3Tk) (about 27 minutes)

 ## Articles